jolenetan07/CZ4045-NLP-Group18/README.md

 2. run '<model_name>_classifier.ipynb' in 'classifiers' folder
     * generate classification results and predictions for that model
     * eg. running 'xgb_classifier.ipynb' generates the above for xgboost model
+3. run 'model_test_ofeach.ipynb' for LSTM. it is a closure under that directory.
+We are sorry that this part is somehow badly refactored as this is independently developed.
+Also for LSTM result is generated on the fly.

-3. run 'index.html' in 'ui' folder
+4. run 'index.html' in 'ui' folder
     * access point to the ui classification dashboard

-4. run 'bigram_<model_name>_classifier.ipynb' in 'innovations -> bigrams -> classifiers' folder
+5. run 'bigram_<model_name>_classifier.ipynb' in 'innovations -> bigrams -> classifiers' folder
     * generate bigram classification results and predictions for that model
     * eg. running 'bigram_lsvc_classifier.ipynb' generates the above for bigram linearSVC model

-5. run 'trigram_<model_name>_classifier.ipynb' in 'innovations -> trigrams -> classifiers' folder
+6. run 'trigram_<model_name>_classifier.ipynb' in 'innovations -> trigrams -> classifiers' folder
     * generate trigram classification results and predictions for that model
     * eg. running 'trigram_cnb_classifier.ipynb' generates the above for trigram complimentNB model

-6. run 'tune_xgb_classifier' in 'innovations -> tune-xgboost' folder
+7. run 'tune_xgb_classifier' in 'innovations -> tune-xgboost' folder
     * find optimal parameters for xgboost model

-7. run 'tune_xgb_classifier' in 'innovations -> tune-xgboost' folder
+8. run 'tune_xgb_classifier' in 'innovations -> tune-xgboost' folder
     * find best variation of naive bayes model

 ## File Structure